rpattn/go_cmms/README.md

 A sample test.html is served at /static/test.html with forms for signup/login and logs to browser console.

+Users can sign up without providing an org, and they are assigned to the test acme org (see see_demo.(up/down).sql to change this)

+Users can also sign up without an org and we try to map from their email domain (e.g. @testorg.com --> testorg slug)

 ## Next Steps (CMMS Features)

 Core CMMS domain